Hamburg Culture and Entertainment

 Hamburg has an active theatre scene, with shows that range from serious plays to musical comedies imported from Broadway.
 Most are in German, but the English Theatre of Hamburg (Germany's oldest professional English theatre) offers new plays, modern classics by George Bernard Shaw and other playwrights, and the occasional Neil Simon confection.

 The St. Pauli district is the focus of Hamburg's club scene.
 We don't pretend to be experts on local nightlife--and even if we were, the definition of what's hot and what's not may have changed by the time you read this.
-Check Hamburg Tourism's "Pubs & Bars" listings and event calendar to see what's on during your visit, and pick up a copy of the tourist office's free Hamburg St. Pauli: The Reeperbahn Experience brochure.
+Check Hamburg Tourism's nightlife pages for up-to-date information.

 Hamburg's red-light district around the Reeperbahn isn't what it once was, partly because fewer men need to pay for sex in the 21st Century.
 Another factor may be changes in the maritime industry.
 (Containerships have largely replaced traditional freighters, which means the population of horny sailors has declined sharply in the last few decades.)